 Shop Your Home Before You Buy

-I like to start with one room at a time and work on small vignettes.
+I like to start with one room at a time in late August and work on small vignettes in each space.
 Maybe it’s an end table or a corner of a room, but I start in small sections.

 Some rooms I will add more to than others, but I play around with my decor and work on different combinations until it feels right to me.